lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 ### Move typography tokens.

 If it does not exist already, create a `/src/components/Elements` directory at the root of your project.
-In this, create a `tokens.ts` file, and ddd the following lines there:
+In this, create a `tokens.ts` file, and add the following lines there:

 ```ts